errai/errai/CONTRIBUTING.md

 When submitting a pull request to Errai, please:

-* Submit it against the Errai *master* branch whenever possible.
+* Submit it against the Errai *main* branch whenever possible.
 We will cherry-pick important changes (such as critical bug fixes) to branches for older releases where appropriate.

 * Successfully run a full build (with integration tests) before sending the PR.